cloudacademy/aws-developer-fundamentals/CodeCommit/README.md

 ```
 cd ~/.ssh
 ssh-keygen
-# Folow the steps to create a key
 ```

+Follow the steps to create a key, you need to choose a name for it and either or not use a passphrase.

 ###Upload SSH Key to IAM

 ```
 aws iam upload-ssh-public-key --user-name [IAM User name] --ssh-public-key-body "$(cat [Key name .pub])"

 #Example:
 aws iam upload-ssh-public-key --user-name codecommit --ssh-public-key-body "$(cat codecommit.pub)"
 ```